jeromewu/npm-vs-yarn-in-cicd/README.md

 $ bash run-test.sh <Number of iterations> c<Configuration>-<Command>
 ```

-There are 4 commands you can use:
+There are 5 commands you can use:

 - npm-install
 - npm-ci
 - yarn-install
 - yarn-install-fl
+- pnpm-install

 For example, if you want to execute `npm install` in configuration #1 (FFFF) for 3 iterations: